-Before purchasing property in Indonesia anywhere, it’s important to know the health of the market where you plan to buy.
+Before purchasing property or a vacation rental in Indonesia anywhere, it’s important to know the health of the market where you plan to buy.
 Nobody wants to buy property only to have the property values peak and then decline.

 According to many investors, property is still undervalued.
 Indonesia has a huge consumer market and an ever growing middle class, which has resulted in a great shortage of property.